ashwanthkumar/gocd-janitor/README.md

   # Default number of pipeline versions to keep for all the pipelines
   pipeline-versions = 5

+  # Override the versions to keep for specific pipelines
   pipelines = [{
     name = "Pipeline1"
-    # Number of successful runs of this pipeline and all it's upstream dependencies you want to keep
     runs = 2
   }]
 }